DrDBanner/inmanage/readme.md

 Easily update and back up your self-hosted Invoice Ninja instance with a shell script.

+## Overview

-This script is designed to manage your Invoice Ninja installation starting from version 5 and above by performing updates, backups, and cleanup tasks.
-It uses a configuration file to set up necessary environment variables and ensure required commands are available.
-On the first start, it will help you set up the configuration.
+This script manages your Invoice Ninja installation (version 5 and above) by performing updates, backups, and cleanup tasks.
+It uses a configuration file to set up necessary environment variables and ensures required commands are available.
+On first run, it will help you set up the configuration.

-When you call the script, do it as a user who has the rights to read the `.env` file of your Invoice Ninja installation.
-Most likely, it's the webserver's user, such as `web`, `apache`, or `nginx`.
-For example:

-## Interactions

-### Installation
+## Installation

 Go to your base directory where the `invoiceninja` folder resides.
 Then run: